 Symptoms of peptic ulcers vary widely.
 Although an estimated 70% of people don’t experience indigestion, discomfort or any of the other symptoms commonly associated with these ulcers, others suffer from a severe dyspepsia – i.e. discomfort and a burning, gnawing pain in the upper abdomen (between the navel and the lower end of the breastbone).

 This pain usually occurs during or immediately after eating a meal (this is common in the case of a gastric ulcer), 2-3 hours after enjoying a meal (most often in the case of a duodenal ulcer), and often between 12am and 2am at night.

-This pain may also occur after drinking orange juice, coffee or alcohol, or after taking aspirin.
-Eating something or taking an antacid usually relieves the discomfort.
+The pain in the upper abdomen may also occur after drinking fruit juice, coffee, tea or alcohol, or after taking aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs).
+Eating something or taking an antacid usually relieves the discomfort in benign ulcers.

 How peptic ulcers are diagnosed

 The causes of peptic ulcers